MrSloth-dev/MrSloth-dev/README.md

   # Introduction
 - 👋 Hi, my name is Joao Barbosa and I'm a Software Development student from Porto, Portugal.
 - 🌱 I’m currently taking the common core of 42 School, where we learn Shell Scripting, C, C++ and even more, in a unique project based and peer-to-peer learning.
-- 🛠️ Builder of Norminette.nvim a linter for 42 students.
+- 🛠️ Builder of Norminette.nvim, a linter for 42 students.
-- 🛠️ Builder of Switcheroo a theme switcher for Neovim.
+- 🛠️ Builder of Switcheroo, a theme switcher for Neovim.
+- 🛠️ Builder of eZmux, a session creator and manager for Tmux.
 - 📫 You can reach me on LinkedIn and e-mail.
 You can find these below.

  # Tools